-Since 1992, Pachacuti has worked to preserve and encourage traditional hat weaving skills in Ecuador.
+Pachacuti has been working since 1992 to preserve and encourage traditional hat weaving skills in Ecuador.

-By ensuring just remuneration for our weavers, ensuring sustainability and training a new generation in weaving techniques, we hope to ensure the Panama hat remains a fashion icon for many years to come.
-In 2012 UNESCO declared that the art of weaving a Panama hat in Ecuador would be added to their list of Intangible Cultural Heritage.
-Intangible Cultural Heritage is a term used for knowledge, traditions and rituals which permeate the everyday life of a community, passed down through generations and forming an intrinsic part of their identity and culture.
+In 2012, UNESCO added the art of weaving a Panama hat in Ecuador to their list of Intangible Cultural Heritage.
+This term signifies the knowledge, traditions and rituals that permeate the everyday life of a community.
+Generations pass skills down to their descendants, forming an innate part of their identity and culture.

-However, despite our best efforts and the UNESCO designation, the continuing exploitation of weavers by middlemen means that this timeless skill is under threat.
-We have heard desperately sad stories of our weavers’ children paying coyotes, human traffickers, to take them on the dangerous journey through Central America and Mexico, across the border to the United States, lured by the American dream.
-Others are abandoning traditional rural skills for a life in the city.
-Meanwhile, the market is flooded with cheap imitations masquerading as Panama hats; in reality they are made from paper or other fibres which don’t have the flexibility and durability, let alone the centuries of heritage, of a true Panama hat from Ecuador.
+However, despite our best efforts and the UNESCO designation, the continued exploitation of weavers by middlemen means that this timeless skill is under threat.
+We have heard desperately sad stories of our weavers’ children paying human traffickers (coyotes).
+They face a dangerous journey through Central America and Mexico, across the border to the US – lured by the American dream.
+Others are abandoning tradition and rural skills for a new life in the city.
+Meanwhile, the market floods with cheap imitation Panama hats that are made from paper or other fibres.
+They don’t have the flexibility and durability, or the centuries of heritage, of a true Panama hat from Ecuador.

-Panama hat weaving is more than an art, more than a skill, it is a way of life and represents the cultural heritage of entire Ecuadorian communities, from the heights of the Sierra down to coastal villages.
-Will the art of weaving sombreros de paja toquilla die out, or can hat weaving provide a sustainable form of income to enable men and women to remain within their rural communities, keeping families together, and passing on their culture and traditions?
-This remains to be seen.
+Panama hat weaving is more than an art.
+It is more than a skill.
+It is a way of life, representing the cultural heritage of entire communities in Ecuador, from the heights of the Sierra to coastal villages.
+Will the art of weaving sombreros de paja toquilla die out?
+Or can hat weaving provide a sustainable income for weavers?
+Thus enabling men and women to remain within their rural communities, keeping families together, passing on their culture and traditions.